genielabs/HomeGenie/README.md

 ## Contributing

-Read the [CONTRIBUTING.md](https://github.com/genielabs/HomeGenie/blob/master/CONTRIBUTING.md) file for information about contributing to this project.
+Read the [CONTRIBUTING.md](https://github.com/genielabs/HomeGenie/blob/master/CONTRIBUTING.md) file for information about contributing to this repository.

 ## Related projects